innovastudio-dev/contentbuilder/README.md

 });
 ```

-You can customize each handler independently based on the media type and upload destination.

-### **💡 Tips for Production Use**

-- Always validate file types and sizes before uploading.
-- Use server-side upload handlers to securely store files and return public URLs.
-- Consider integrating with cloud storage services like AWS S3, Firebase, or Cloudinary for scalable media handling.

 With these upload handlers in place, ContentBuilder becomes a fully functional editorial tool that allows content creators to embed rich media directly into their layouts.

 ## **📁 Integrating a Custom File/Asset Picker**